jhpyle/docassemble/subdocs/abouttwo.md

-Interviews are developered as [YAML] files.
+Interviews are developed as [YAML] files.
 Within the [YAML] files, the text of the interview questions and documents is formatted with [Markdown], and the logic of the interview flow is expressed with if/then/else statements in [Python].